shelt/AurOracle/README.md

 ## TODO
 * Implement a cannot-attend-on-these-days feature.
 * Have the script recognize when classes are full.
-* Implement the ability to specify a single section (or range of sections) that you need to be in for a particular course.
 * More user error handling
 * Some departments (such as math) limit which lab you can take with which lecture section.
 * Verify that course sections with multiple entries in meeting times (such as CS) are handled correctly